Transcutaneous Pacing Review

 A 65-year-old man is brought to the emergency department after he was found unconscious in his bedroom.
 His wife states that she found an empty bottle of her husband’s depression medication beside him.
 The patient has a medical history significant for major depressive disorder with atypical features.
 He made a suicide attempt a year ago.
 His blood pressure is currently 110/80 mm Hg, and his heart rate is 55 bpm and is regular, but thready.
 An electrocardiogram reveals a complete heart block.
 Aggressive resuscitative efforts, including medications, have failed thus far, and the patient’s condition is rapidly deteriorating.

-• Is there a need for TCP?
+- Is there a need for TCP?
+If Yes, why?
+If not, why not?

-• What possible cardiac rhythm(s) would you expect to see?
+- What possible cardiac rhythm(s) would you expect to see?

-• Would you know how to identify each on a monitor strip?
+- Would you know how to identify each on a monitor strip?

-• Could any of the patient’s medications have contributed to his / her current condition?
+- Could any patient’s medications have contributed to his / her current condition?
+If so, which one(s)?

-• If you had to use transcutaneous pacing, would you feel comfortable with the set up and facilitation?
+- If you had to use transcutaneous pacing, would you feel comfortable with the setup and facilitation?

-• If TCP was on the patient, and settings were decided, how would you confirm that it was working well for the patient?
+- If TCP was on the patient, and settings were decided, how would you confirm that it was working well for the patient?

 Case Study 2

-A 92-year-old patient comes into the ER complaining of a GI upset.
-She says she has had this on and off for about a week.
-She has mild hypertension, and takes olmesartan 20 mg once a day, and says she has a “touch of arthritis” and takes an occasional aspirin or two.
-On a brief general assessment, she is noted to be awake alert and oriented to person, place, and time.
+On a brief general assessment, she is noted to be awake, alert, and oriented to person, place, and time.
 She moves all extremities fairly well and uses no assistive devices.
-She admits to wearing bifocals, and says her hearing is not as good as it used to be, but uses no hearing aids.
+She admits to wearing bifocals and says her hearing is not as good as it used to be, but she does not use hearing aids.
 She says she still drives, but not far, only to places like church and the grocery store.

-The nurse takes her vital signs and these are the current results – B/P 118/76, HR 36, RR 16, T 97.5F.
+The nurse took her vital signs, and these are the current results: B/P 118/76, HR 36, RR 16, T 97.5F.

-Due to her HR, the nurse decides to place her on the cardiac monitor (in lead II and V2), and the following rhythm is noted [9]:
+Due to her HR, the nurse decides to place her on the cardiac monitor (in the lead II and V2), and the following rhythm is noted [9]:

-• Is there a need for TCP?
+- Is there a need for TCP?
+If Yes, why?
+If not, why not?

-• What possible cardiac rhythm(s) would you expect to see?
+- What possible cardiac rhythm(s) would you expect to see?

-• Would you know how to identify each on a monitor strip?
+- Would you know how to identify each on a monitor strip?

-• Could any of the patient’s medications have contributed to his / her current condition?
+- Could any patient’s medications have contributed to his / her current condition?
+If so, which one(s)?

-• If you had to use transcutaneous pacing, would you feel comfortable with the set up and facilitation?
+- If you had to use transcutaneous pacing, would you feel comfortable with the setup and facilitation?

-• If TCP was on the patient, and settings were decided, how would you confirm that it was working well for the patient?
+- If TCP was on the patient, and settings were decided, how would you confirm that it was working well for the patient?

 Conclusion

-External pacing is one of the quickest and easiest methods for treating multiple conduction abnormalities….
+External pacing is one of the quickest and easiest methods for treating multiple conduction abnormalities.
 Furthermore, it can be used under various circumstances, ranging from drug-induced electrical disturbances to conduction system inhibition secondary to myocardial infarction.
 It can be applied in a variety of settings.
 [3]

 References + Disclaimer

-1. Adams, A., & Adams., C. (2021).
+- Adams, A., & Adams., C. (2021).
 Transcutaneous pacing: An emergency nurse’s guide.
 Journal of Emergency Nursing, pp 326-330.
 Retrieved from: https://www.sciencedirect.com/science/article/ on 5/15/2024

-2. American Heart Association (AHA).
+- American Heart Association (AHA).
 (2020).
 Advanced cardiovascular life support: Student manual.

-3. Craig, K. (2006).
+- Craig, K. (2006).
 How to provide transcutaneous pacing.
 Cardiac insider.

-4. Crofoot, M., Sarwar, A., & Weir, A. (2022).
+- Crofoot, M., Sarwar, A., & Weir, A. (2022).
 External pacemaker.
 Stat Pearls [Internet].
 Retrieved from: https://www.ncbi.nlm.nih.gov/books/NBK519567/ on 6/7/2024, and Retrieved from: http://journals.lww.com/nursing on 5/30/2024

-5. Deal, Ahn, Wang, & Solomon (2011).
+- Deal, Ahn, Wang, & Solomon (2011).
 Transcutaneous and transvenous cardiac pacing.
 American College of Emergency Physicians.
 Retrieved from: https://www.acepnow.com/article/transcutaneous-transvenous-cardiac-pacing/ on 6/18/2024.

-6. Doukky, R., Bargout, R., Kelly, R., & Calvin, J. (2003).
+- Doukky, R., Bargout, R., Kelly, R., & Calvin, J. (2003).
 Using transcutaneous cardiac pacing to best advantage.
 Journal of Critical Illness, 18(5):219-225.
 Manuscript last reviewed February 15, 2019.

-7. Philips.
+- Philips.
 (2019).
 Non-invasive transcutaneous pacing.
 Retrieved from: https://www.documents.philips.com/assets/20191003 on August 9, 2024.

-8. Sovari, A., Kocheril, A., & Assadi, A. (2021).
+- Sovari, A., Kocheril, A., & Assadi, A. (2021).
 Transcutaneous cardiac pacing.
 Medscape.
 Retrieved from: https://emedicine.medscape.com/article/98939 on 5/13/2024.

-9. Wikimedia (ND).
+- Wikimedia (ND).
 Wikimedia Commons, the free media repository.
 Retrieved from https://commons.wikimedia.org/wiki/Category:Images on 5/30/2024.

-10. Zoll Medical Corporation (2014).
+- Zoll Medical Corporation (2014).
 OneStep® Pacing.
 Retrieved from: www.zoll.com on 5/28/2024.

-11. Zoll Medical Corporation (2018).
+- Zoll Medical Corporation (2018).
 R Series® ALS Operators Guide.
 Retrieved from https://www.zoll.com/-/media/public-site/products/r-series-defibrillators on 6/25/2024.

-12. Zoll Medical Corporation (2024).
+- Zoll Medical Corporation (2024).
 External pacing technology.
 Retrieved from: https://www.zoll.com/medical-technology/pacing on 5/13/2024.

 Disclaimer: